archubbuck/cli-ops/docs/adr/004-structured-logging-architecture.md

 ### Positive

-- **Consistency**: All CLIs log in the same format with same conventions
+- **Consistency**: Clio and all plugins log in the same format with same conventions
 - **Debuggability**: Developers can enable detailed logs with `--debug` flag
 - **Structure**: Logs are queryable/filterable (e.g., grep for specific keys)
 - **Testability**: Tests can assert on log messages and metadata